📋 Topics Covered

 These traders look for tiny price differences between two different markets.

-Sometimes, a stock might be trading at ₹500 on the “Cash” market but the “Future” contract is trading at ₹505.
-An arbitrageur will buy in the cash market and sell in the futures market simultaneously to pocket the ₹5 difference as the prices eventually converge on expiry day
+- Example Strategy: Sometimes, a stock might be trading at ₹500 on the “Cash” market but the “Future” contract is trading at ₹505.
+An arbitrageur will buy in the cash market and sell in the futures market simultaneously to pocket the ₹5 difference, as the prices eventually converge on the expiry day.